 How to Make Reusable Stencils with Silhouette Stencil Material

 You can cut your stencil from the stencil material with any electronic cutting machine or even by hand with a craft knife.
 I used my Silhouette Cameo 3 to cut my stencils, so I will explain the steps for cutting with that machine.

 1. Prep the Cut File

 Start by opening your stencil design in your cutting software.
-I am using my Buffalo Plaid Stencil design, which is currently available as part of this month’s Fresh Cut SVG Bundle.
+I am using my Buffalo Plaid Stencil design.
 Make sure that your design is stencil-friendly and that you connect any “islands” in the middle of letters or other parts of the design.
 My Buffalo Plaid Stencil design is all ready to go.
 Refer to this post for more info on how to use SVG files (and other file types) with your Silhouette.

 Then scale the design to the appropriate size for your project.
 I scaled my stencil so that 3 boxes would fit on one side of my planter.